 The direct connection from the business application to Alliance Access can be achieved using one or more of the Alliance Access adapters:

 - MQ Host Adapter (MQHA)

 - Automated File Transfer (AFT)

 - SOAP Host Adapter

-The vendor must develop and test SWIFT application integration using Alliance Access 7.0 or 7.2.
-Proper support of either Alliance Access Release 7.0 or 7.2 is mandatory for the 2017 label.
+The vendor must develop and test SWIFT application integration using Alliance Access 7.2.
+Proper support of Alliance Access Release 7.2 is mandatory for the 2018 label.